bryannaphan/cs8-f17-lab-grading-rubrics/lab03.md

 	  * Draws the triangle of the right size (width and height not hardcoded): 5
 	  * Fills the triangle with specified color: 5

-* Coding style : Just feedback
+* Coding style: Just feedback